Integrations

 Claude Code

-Santree lives next to Claude Code — it launches claude, reads its hooks, and embeds its session state.
+Santree lives next to Claude Code — it launches claude, wires up a statusline, and resumes its sessions.

 Statusline